top of page

 Scholarships

-Scholarship Committee member Molly Ball presented Elizabeth with her award.
+Scholarship Committee member Molly Ball presents Sophia with her scholarship award.

-Barbara Sayres, of the Scholarship Committee, presented Winnie with her award
+Marylou Motto, co-chair of the Scholarship Committee, presents Samantha with her scholarship

-Scholarship Committee member Susan Abely presented Manaal with her scholarship award.
+Committee Member Susan Abely presents Ishita with her award

 Each year, the Summit College Club awards financial scholarships to young women from the surrounding area in New Jersey who have been selected for their academic record and leadership qualities.
 The number of scholarships awarded, and the amount of each award, may vary from year to year.
 Since its inception, Summit College Club has awarded roughly $1 million in scholarship money, helping hundreds of young women attend the college of their choice.